 Once we finish with this part of the article, I want to share my 10+ years of experience working on multiple projects in various industries.
 Nowadays, I work as a CTO in the SumatoSoft company.

-12 Secrets of Software Implementation From A Professional Developer
+12 Secrets of Successful Software Implementation From A Professional Developer

 Secret #1: Implementation Isn’t Equal To Adoption